-- 1. Bockris, John,Reddy, O.M. and Amulya K.N.
-Modern Electro-Chemistry, Plenum Press, New York,2nd edition, 1998. - 2.
-Silbey, R. J., Alberty, R. A. and Bawendi, M. G. Physical Chemistry, John Wiley & Sons, Inc.4thedition, 2005. - 3.
+- Bockris, John, Reddy, O.M. and Amulya K.N.
+Modern Electro-Chemistry, Plenum Press, New York, 2nd edition, 1998. - Silbey, R. J., Alberty, R. A. and Bawendi, M. G. Physical Chemistry, John Wiley & Sons, Inc. 4th edition, 2005. - 3.
 Atkins, P.W and Paula, J.D.
-Physical Chemistry, Oxford University Press,9thedition, 2011. - 4.
-Barrow, G. M. Physical Chemistry, New Delhi: Tata McGraw Hill, 5thedition, 2006. - 5.
+Physical Chemistry, Oxford University Press, 9th edition, 2011. - 4.
+Barrow, G. M. Physical Chemistry, New Delhi: Tata McGraw Hill, 5th edition, 2006. - 5.
 Metz, C. R. Physical Chemistry, Tata McGraw-Hill, 2nd edition, 2009.

-This syllabus has been designed as per national syllabus suggested by UGC and covers 30% extra syllabus as per requisite of honors degree.
+This syllabus has been designed as per national syllabus suggested by UGC and covers 20% extra syllabus as per requisite of honors degree.

-Course Title: Spectroscopy -II
+Course Title: Spectroscopy -II Course Code: CHE604A

-This course is intended to learn the basic concepts of Inorganic Chemistry.
+This course is intended to learn the basic concepts of Spectroscopy.
 The present syllabus has been framed as per the latest UGC guidelines and recent research trends in the subject.
 The various topics of the syllabus are grouped under different units in order to bring forth the importance of academic and laboratory skills for the postgraduate students.

-Expected Prospective: This course will equip students with the necessary chemical knowledge concerning the fundamentals in the basic areas of Inorganic chemistry.
-The students will be able to pursue their career objectives in advance education, in scientific research and in teaching careers following post-graduation in the course.
+Expected Prospective: This course will equip students with the necessary chemical knowledge concerning the fundamentals in the basic areas of Spectroscopy.
+The students will be able to pursue their career objectives in advance education, in scientific research and in teaching careers following post-graduation in this course.